vincentntang/vincentntang.com/content/posts/20240226-bayhacks-thoughts/index.md

 ![](./img/bayhacks.png)

-> These are notes I copied from LinkedIn, celebrating the success of leadership culture I helped foster

 Last year I retired as president from Tampa Devs, and passed the torch off to Charlton Trezevant, Matthew Yorkgitis, and Josef Sieber whom have been absolutely crushing it building the tech scene in Tampa in ways I could not even have imagined